noi-techpark/it.bz.opendatahub.sparql/README.md

 3. Visit the SPARQL endpoint

 * Now we can open the link <http://localhost:8080> in the browser and test some SPARQL queries
+* Note that synchronisation between the master and the slave takes some time.
+Until it is finished, some queries may return empty results.

 #### Docker environment